 Corbyn rent control plan ‘an attack on landlords’

-Jeremy Corbyn said Labour would introduce rent controls across UK cities were the party to come into power – a move the RLA described as an attack on landlords.
+Jeremy Corbyn said Labour would introduce rent control across UK cities were the party to come into power – a move the RLA described as an attack on landlords.

 The announcement, made at the Labour Party Conference today, was described as ‘disappointing’ by RLA policy director David Smith.

-He said: “Rent controls would be a disaster for tenants.
+He said: “Rent control would be a disaster for tenants.
 History has proved that they stifle investment and reduce supply; making it much more difficult for tenants to find somewhere decent to live.

 “This is what happened before they were lifted in the 1980s and it led to a reduction in the quality of rented housing available.